hutonahill/HelloInternetConstitution/README.md

 2) if you have spelling and grammer changes, submit them without any other substintive changes to the document.
 3) The genaral populus may submit changes via forks.
 I will asemble a small group to screen changes and make our own.
 4) If you want to contribute, but dont want to have to create your own version, use the issues tab
+5) make sure you discribe every change you make and why you made it in the discription. ("grammer fix" is an aproprate discription)